Yachting

 Image Source: yalikavakmarina.com.tr

-In Greece, ancient history doesn’t just sit in a museum — it’s woven into the coastline you’re sailing past.
-Rhodes and Kos in the Dodecanese feel like stepping directly into another era, with fortified towns and ruins that stop you mid-stride.
-The Peloponnese adds another layer entirely, with picturesque towns and crumbling ancient sites dotting the shoreline.
+In Greece, ancient history is woven into the coastline you sail past.
+Rhodes and Kos in the Dodecanese feel like stepping directly into another era.
+The Peloponnese adds another register, with crumbling sites dotted along the shoreline.

-From the cultural sights of Halkidiki to a long lunch in a Saronic Islands taverna, Greece engages you at every turn.
-This isn’t passive sightseeing.
-It’s the kind of travel that stays with you long after you’re back on dry land.
+From the cultural sights of Halkidiki to a long lunch in a Saronic taverna, this is engaged sailing rather than passive sightseeing.
+It is the kind of cruising that stays with you long after you are back on dry land.

-Along the way, you’ll cross paths with marine wildlife, stumble across beaches you won’t find in any guidebook, and catch the sunset over Santorini from the water — which is a different experience entirely from watching it from shore.
+Start the voyage in an Athens waterfront taverna, work down through the Saronics, and finish in the calmer anchorages of Crete.
+Along the way you cross paths with marine wildlife, stumble across beaches not in any guidebook, and catch the sunset over Santorini from the water (a different proposition entirely from watching it ashore).

 RegionHighlights